neillturner/ansible_repo/README.md

   * gem install test-kitchen
   * gem install kitchen-ansible
   * gem install kitchen-vagrant
-7. git clone this repository and in a command window in the ansible_repo directory run command
+7. git clone the repository https://github.com/neillturner/ansible_repo and in a command window in the ansible_repo directory run command
 ```
 kitchen list
 ```
 This will return a list if everyting is correctly installed.

-## SECOND STEP: Create Servers in Virtual Box on your Workstation.
+## Create Servers in Virtual Box on your Workstation.

-1. review the .kitchen.yml file, specifying IP address that are part of your workstation private address space or use DHCP to let the network dynamically allocte IP addresses.
+1. Review the .kitchen.yml file, specifying IP address that are part of your workstation private address space or use DHCP to let the network dynamically allocte IP addresses.

 2. To bring servers up using DHCP on your workstation run